 The Robotic Feed Development has the ability to track over 900+ inclined satellites orbiting the earth in non-geostationary orbits, something only mobile satellite systems can usually do because of the specialized tracking equipment needed.
 Customers can enjoy large amounts of reliable bandwidth available at around 2/3 the cost of geostationary connections.
 This is incredibly useful if there are limited amounts of satellite bandwidth available due to a crowded bandwidth market.
 The technology developed by iSat can be fitted to both new and existing satellite ground terminals.
 The technology features a very competitive price point delivering returns on investment within a few months.

-I created a public web-based demo of the UI, which can be found here.
-I was responsible for the implementation of the UI which was based on Tkinter, though other UI’s were considered such as Kivy.
+I was responsible for the implementation of the UI and some of the backend code such as the Proxy, keyboard, themes and connection settings.
+We used Tkinter, though other UI’s were considered such as Kivy.
 The program features extensive error tracking, log files, Internet connection and proxy settings, encryption, GPS compatibility & customization, auto-update of the satellites available, theme options, custom keyboards built for touchscreen use and advanced tracking options.

 I created many of these features with oversight from a company engineer and our CEO in accordance with the agreed milestones.
-During early development, we also worked with an external programmer to help develop the program’s core tracking functionality, though the interface was created in-house.
+During early development, we also worked with an external programmer to help develop the core of the programs tracking functionality, though the interface was created in-house.
 The final program came in at just under 8000 lines of code excluding external modules.

 © iSat LTD, created by David W. Beck